Georgia and its Music

 Traditional Georgian music was not originally intended for presentation in a concert hall.
 These centuries-old, orally handed-down songs evolved out of life's important moments within society.
 Although concert presentation of Georgian songs now has a tradition going back one hundred years, the archaic connection can still be clearly felt, as indeed, many of these songs continue to have their place in daily life today.

-The texts and the musical structure of traditional Georgian songs illuminate the specific thoughts and way-of-life of a people with more than two thousand years of history and culture.
-For example, traditional instrumentation consisting of a collectively sung bass line supporting one or two higher solo lines, reflects a characteristic social model, existing between the individual and the group, where everyone is able to participate and no one remains an unengaged listener.
-The roots of the Georgian music can be sought in the third millennium BC This is confirmed by archaeological findings, such as three-hole pipe made of swan shin bone (XV-XIV cc.
+The texts and the musical structure of traditional Georgian songs illuminate the specific thoughts and way-of-life of people with more than two thousand years of history and culture.
+For example, traditional instrumentation consisting of a collectively sung bass line supporting one or two higher solo lines reflects a characteristic social model, existing between the individual and the group, where everyone is able to participate and no one remains an unengaged listener.
+The roots of the Georgian music can be sought in the third millennium BC This is confirmed by archaeological findings, such as a three-hole pipe made of the swan shin bone (XV-XIV cc.
 BC).
 In the ancient period 7 hole-pipes, lyres, bag-pipes, banduras, drums etc. were already in use.

 Georgian folk music comprises different dialects, each of them representing 1,2, 3, 4-part songs that can be divided into two main groups: West Georgian and East Georgian.
-East Georgian songs often have two soloistic upper parts and a lower part with flexible drone notes.
+East Georgian songs often have two soloistic upperparts and a lower part with flexible drone notes.
 West Georgian songs are characterized by a pronounced polyphony, which often has a complex melodic structure that disregards harmonic consonance.
-Stylistic traits such as "yodels" (krimanchuli, unexpected key changes and dissonance may sound unfamiliar to Western ears.
+Stylistic traits such as "yodels" (krimanchuli, unexpected key changes, and dissonance may sound unfamiliar to Western ears.

 Folk polyphony is fully displayed in Guria and Adjara region songs.
-The most specific of the songs to be "Krimanchuli" which requires from the male singer very high laryngeal register of voice to perform ornamental, rather difficult grace-notes.
+The most specific of the songs to be "Krimanchuli" which requires from the male singer a very high laryngeal register of voice to perform ornamental, rather difficult grace-notes.
 These songs are characterized by specific melody, improvisation, temperament, vocal complexity.

-City folklore is an integral part of the Georgian folk music.
-There are two trends in it: the so called old Tbilisi songs, which are the mixture of Georgian folklore and oriental tunes and another trend which developed under the influence of European music, performed by one, two or three singers to the guitar accompaniment.
+City folklore is an integral part of Georgian folk music.
+There are two trends in it: the so called old Tbilisi songs, which are the mixture of Georgian folklore and oriental tunes, and another trend which developed under the influence of European music, performed by one, two or three singers to the guitar accompaniment.
 After Christianity was proclaimed in Georgia in the 4th century a new genre of church chorales developed which achieved great heights.
 Musical schools were founded (Gelati, Iqalto - in Georgia; Jerusalem, Atoni mount and Sina mount - in Syria; Petritsoni monastery in Bulgaria).
 Michael Modrekili (IX-X cc.) collected the hymns of his time in a book where lyrics are accompanied by musical notes).
-XI-XII cc. scholar Ioane Petritsi reports that Georgian songs and chorales were based on three parts, each of the party having its own definition in Georgian language which proves their Georgian origin.
+XI-XII cc. scholar Ioane Petritsi reports that Georgian songs and chorales were based on three parts, each of the parties has its own definition in the Georgian language which proves their Georgian origin.

 The 19th-20th centuries are marked by a vigorous development in Georgian music.
 The new trends were introduced into Georgian music by M. Balanchivadze, D. Arakishvili, Z. Paliashvili, N. Sulkhanishvili, V. Dolidze.

 In Georgia culture polyphonic singing has been preserved as a vital part of the national identity.
 Georgian polyphonic tradition is likely to be older than that of Western Europe.
 In Georgia, it is primarily the men who do the singing.
 A typical Georgian song is sung a cappella by men, in three voices.
 However, occasionally the string instruments and panduri are used as accompaniment.
-In 2003 Georgian Church issued an ordinance according to which no more then three voice polyphony is eligible for official praying in churches and during official ceremonies.
+In 2003 Georgian Church issued an ordinance according to which no more than three-voice polyphony is eligible for official praying in churches and during official ceremonies.
 The chords are also the subject to be taken into account and singers are asked to avoid modern and innovative harmonic language.
-According to existing opinion the Georgian Church tries to preserve the old traditions and unique musical language of Georgian chants which are of hundreds of years old.
+According to existing opinion, the Georgian Church tries to preserve the old traditions and unique musical language of Georgian chants which are hundreds of years old.